twentysixlabs/smart-provider-ehr-launch-app/README.md

 # Provider EHR Launch SMART on FHIR App

 A modern React implementation of a SMART on FHIR application demonstrating the EHR launch flow for provider-facing clinical applications.
+Note that this implementation is completely client-side and can be hosted on any static file server.

 Healthcare providers need applications that seamlessly integrate with their Electronic Health Record (EHR) systems.
 This repository demonstrates how to build a SMART on FHIR app that: